-For Herodotos (4.145-148), Lepreon was the most important of a number of cities founded by refugees from Lemnos.
-As the capital of Triphylia, it fought multiple conflicts with the Eleans to gain independence.
-Elis was so much humiliated by the Spartans that it had to release the dependent cities.
-On the acropolis one can still find remains of the city wall with towers from Hellenistic times, and an impressive entrance gate, and a little further on a very beautiful Doric temple, possibly the temple of Demeter mentioned by Pausanias.
+Lepreon was for Herodotos (4,145-148) the most important of a number of cities founded by refugees from Lemnos, and today the remains of ancient Lepreon are still some of the most impressive in southern Elis (Triphylia).
+As de facto capital of Triphylia, originally inhabited by the pre-Greek tribe, the Caucones, it fought multiple conflicts with the Eleans in order to gain independence, until the Spartans humiliated Elis to release the dependent cities. .
+In the Roman period, the city was moribund, only to be abandoned around 800-1000 after a series of pirate raids.
+On the acropolis you can still find remains of the city wall with towers from Hellenistic times, and an impressive entrance gate, and a little further on a very beautiful Doric temple, possibly the temple of Demeter mentioned by Pausanias.

 Pausanias (5.5.5) about Lepreon:

 The Lepreots say they had a temple in the city within the city for Zeus Leukaios and a tomb for Lykourgos son of Aleos, and also a tomb for Kaukon.
 On that grave would also have been a decoration of a man with a lyre in his hands.
 (6) In my time, there is no longer a notable tomb and no more sanctuary for one of the gods, except one of Demeter.
 That too was made of roughly hewn stones and no longer had a cult image.